stoltzmaniac/wine-reviews-kaggle/README.md

 This is going to be a quick analysis to see what methods (if any) can predict the number of points a wine will get.

 We can look at:

 Text mining in the descriptions
 Logistic regression
 ...
 You name it!

+Kaggle data and info can be found: https://www.kaggle.com/zynicide/wine-reviews